 - Promoting non-traditional employment strategies

 A team of faculty and staff from the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability administer the work of the Lab.

-A nine-member Advisory Board, appointed by the ILR Dean in consultation with the Director of the Lab and Chair of the Advisory Board, oversees the work of the Lab.
+An eight-member Advisory Board, appointed by the ILR Dean in consultation with the Director of the Lab and Chair of the Advisory Board, oversees the work of the Lab.
 The Board is comprised of individuals with a lived experience of disability, employers, innovators, foundations, non-profit organizations, and researchers.
 Board member terms are for three years.
 Specifically, the Board is charged with: